Source: China Appliance (run by CHEAA)

 The industry goes to great length to embrace a promising future

 Driven by all these positive factors, manufacturers, distributors and industry experts spare no efforts to expand the presence of dryers.
 China’s dryer sector saw a clear increase in market size in 2016.
-Statistics from China Market Monitor suggests that, retail sales and sales volume of dryers register a year-on-year rise of 103.02% and 181.14% in 2016.
-Statistics from All View Cloud indicates that, separate dryers register a sales volume of 156,000 units, a year-on-year increase of 53.2%, and sales of 500 million Yuan, a year-on-year increase of 65.3%.
+Statistics from China Market Monitor suggest that, retail sales and sales volume of dryers register a year-on-year rise of 103.02% and 181.14% in 2016.
+Statistics from All View Cloud indicate that, separate dryers register a sales volume of 156,000 units, a year-on-year increase of 53.2%, and sales of 500 million Yuan, a year-on-year increase of 65.3%.
 According to Jin Liang from Gome, sales of dryers from Gome have seen an increase of at least 150% in 2016.

 Bosch and Siemens are two absolute leaders in China’s dryer market.
 According to All View Cloud, separate dryers from Bosch and Siemens account for 70% of China’s dryer market by sales.
 Haier, Little Swan, Panasonic, Beko and Galanz are also active players.
 An officer from Samsung reveals that Samsung is set to roll out dryers in China in 2017.
 China Appliance reporter notices that, dryer manufacturers have grown year-on-year in not only product quantity, but also in promotion campaigns.